 What do South Africans think of De Klerk?
 Do they value his opinion?
 In particular, do they care what he has to say about their elected President?
 The short answer is de Klerk is irrelevant to South Africans today.

 The BBC would have been better suited to interview Thabo Mbeki or Nelson Mandela, since they have had experience of governing a democracy in South Africa.
 Or they could have asked one of Zuma’s former cabinet ministers or a senior civil servant.
-Whatever you make of Zuma (and at AIAC we don’t all endorse Zuma’s performance as president), both Mandela and Mbeki have repeatedly demonstrated their unreserved support of Zuma.
+Whatever you make of Zuma (and at AIAC many of us have a dim view of Zuma’s performance as president), both Mandela and Mbeki have repeatedly demonstrated their unreserved support of Zuma.
 Perhaps that is why the BBC has to call up an apartheid-era ruler for a quote?

 But this is not the first time the BBC chose to go with de Klerk.
 In August the BBC’s Africa desk scheduled a “debate on reconciliation” in South Africa.
 While it’s their prerogative to do so, it wasn’t clear at the time why they chose to do so.
 In a post announcing the debate, the BBC decided to use de Klerk as an analyst of sorts (along with someone from the equally problematic South African Institute of Race Relations).
 This was soon after de Klerk told Christiane Amanpour on CNN that Apartheid had been beneficial to its black victims.
 Like now, we took the BBC to task on Twitter.
 You can read that exchange here.